In the age of data breaches, malware and account takeovers, “check fraud” might seem impossibly antiquated.

 Ingo Money is prepared to help you.
 The future of instant money is here.

-For a deeper dive, tune into the PYMNTS.com podcast, What Check Fraud Can Teach Banks About Preparing For The Instant Payments Future.
+Tune into the podcast on PYMNTS.com, What Check Fraud Can Teach Banks About Preparing For The Instant Payments Future.